katydid/symbolic-automatic-derivatives/README.md

 ## Links

   * The original paper: [Symbolic and Automatic Differentiation of Languages - Conal Elliott](http://conal.net/papers/language-derivatives)
-  * If you are interested in [collaborating with Conal Elliott](https://github.com/conal/Collaboration)
+  * If you are new to derivatives, here is [an introduction to Brzozowski's derivatives](https://medium.com/better-programming/how-to-take-the-derivative-of-a-regular-expression-explained-2e7cea15028d)
   * Want to read the Agda code with the ability to "Go to Definition", but you do not want to install Agda.
 Then download the zip file in this gist: [Generated HTML from the original Agda code](https://gist.github.com/awalterschulze/aecd70ccb5448f17992913ccde359a2e).
   * We [streamed](https://www.twitch.tv/awalterschulze) the development the foundations of this repo.
-You can find the recordings in this [Youtube Playlist](https://www.youtube.com/watch?v=OoKNpfUNpfU&list=PLYwF9EIrl42Qr52nnmeuSXp47S79sB3W0).
+You can find the recordings of your struggles on this [Youtube Playlist](https://www.youtube.com/watch?v=OoKNpfUNpfU&list=PLYwF9EIrl42Qr52nnmeuSXp47S79sB3W0).

 ## Requirements